nowane/ecommerce/TESTING.md

 ## Documentation of any open bugs and other things

-- Aware of the fact products.json got commited to GitHub - no user information was involved.
+- Aware of the fact products.json got commited to GitHub - no user information was committed to GitHub.

 [Back to table of content](#table-of-content)